How to Autofit Column Width in Google Sheets

+How do you use Google Sheets autofit column width?
 Adjusting the column width when working with Google Sheets is something everyone needs to do.
+Sometimes it’s too narrow, and sometimes just too wide.

-This will make sure there is no text spilling over to other cells and there is no extra white space in the column (other than what’s necessary).
+This will make sure there is no text spilling over to other cells, and there is no extra white space in the column (other than what’s necessary).

-In this tutorial, I will show you some ways to autofit column width in Google Sheets.
+In this tutorial, I will show you several ways to use the Google Sheets autofit column width function.
+So let’s get started!

-Autofit Column Width with Double Click
+Google Sheets Autofit Column Width with Double-Click

-Suppose you have the dataset as shown below and you want to autofit column A (which has the company names).
+Suppose you have the dataset as shown below, and you want to autofit column A (which has the company names).

-Dataset to Autofit column width in Google Sheets
+Google Sheets autofit column width—Dataset to Autofit column width in Google Sheets

 Below are the steps to autofit a column: